 This is very strange behavior for a superego and an id.
 Rather, I think the best model for their relationship is that Venom has transcended traditional morality, and Eddie can’t handle it.
 The movie can’t endorse this position, or follow it to its weird, logical endpoint (Venom keeps trying to live an independent life, or Eddie agrees that eating brains is fun and they become The Lethal Protector in earnest).
 But Venom is clearly the protagonist, the character with a consistent moral vision and lack of shame, the only one you’d watch a movie about.
 (Hence why it’s called Venom.)
 A better movie would have just been about that, and what it would do to Eddie, rather than a meaningless conflict with an alien and two people whose motives and behaviors make no sense.

-1. I also like when A-listers show up for bit parts in B movies, like Frances McDormand in Aeon Flux or Allison Janney in Ma.↩︎
+I also like when A-listers show up for bit parts in B movies, like Frances McDormand in Aeon Flux, Allison Janney in Ma, or Tilda Swinton in Constantine.↩︎